BIIGitHub/bii-publications/content/posts/2019-11-26-g-protein–coupled-receptors-in-asthma-therapy-pharmacology-and-drug-action.md

   over the last few decades have revealed a variety of asthma endotypes that are attributed to numerous pathophysiological mechanisms.
 The classification of asthma by endotype is primarily routed in different profiles of airway inflammation that contribute to bronchoconstriction.
-Many asthma therapeutics target G protein–coupled receptors (GPCRs), which either enhance bronchodilation or prevent bronchoconstriction.
-Short-acting and long-acting β2-agonists are widely used bronchodilators that signal through the activation of the β2-adrenergic receptor.
 uploadfile: /media/uploads/g-protein-coupled-receptors.pdf
 tags:
-  - WENDELL SG
+  - Wendell SG
-  - FAN H
+  - Fan H
-  - ZHANG C
+  - Zhang C
 categories:
   - Structure-based Ligand Discovery and Design
   - BIomolecular Modelling and Design Division